CivicDataLab/civicdatalab.github.io/content/team/shreya/index.md

 image: ./shreya.jpg
 accentcolor: '#1DCCCC'
 sectors: Public Finance, Education
-projects: Public Procurements, Open Budgets India Platform - 2.0, Girl Education and Spending Tracker
+projects: Public Procurements, Open Budgets India Platform - 2.0, Girl Education and Spending Tracker, The State of FOSS in India Report
 ---

 Shreya is a civic technologist and a data fanatic.
 She has found her happy place in developing resilient solutions to civic issues.
 In her career journey she has been part of various efforts such as leading a project, developing solutions, hiring etc.